blegas78/autoSplitters/README.md

 Based ont he above, this laod remover checks for when "Skip Cutscene" first disappears, then waits for the black screen to end only if it is not the gradient moths.

+##  Does it work?

+These seem to work VERY well on my end, however different setups may cause different issues.
+Also, there could be some scenerios in which they break.

+The HZD load remover has worked great for a few people.
+So far measuring the loadless times compared to what the load remover does live has resulted in less than 1 second of error over 2-3 hour runs.
+Setup has not been too hard, except that one person needed some numbers changed probably due to some video settings.
+I recommend starting with hzd.vas, checking your video settings, and if all that fails then try the hzdAussie.vas file instead with minimally different tunings.

+The TLOU2 load remover works very strongly in starting the timer pause, i.e. the start of a load.
+This is due to the strong feature set in the menus.
+The load remover is however a bit weaker defining the end of a load, where sections of the screen are measured for pure black.
+If the end of the laod dispplays video that is too dard, it may not detect it as the end of the load.
+This is however easily fixable, but more testing and example failures will be needed.

+Basd on the above, feel free to try these tools.
+LiveSplit will still continue you measure your RTA time even if your IGT gets messed up from failed load detection.
+I do however ask that if you try this, expect that this is beta-test sotware and I hope that if it does fail that you can provide feedback so that I can make the tools stronger.

 ## Requirements